IvanProdaiko94/hekdi/docs/koa.md

 koaDI(moduleToBootstrap, app);
 // now di is already bootstrapped and ready to work.
-// In koa app you can right di as `app.context.di`
+// In koa app you can reach di as `app.context.di`
 // In di you can get koa app as `App` dependency. app.use({
   controller: 'ctrl', // if dependency is object